-Starting from the icy plains of Enceladus, where Cassini discovered water beneath the moon’s crust, suggesting signs of life to the peer beneath the thick clouds of Titan, where methane lakes can be seen to the massive crater of Mimas, which in spite of looking like a sci-fi space station, is actually a moon – everything is possible to be Virtually explored & all you need is the Google map and an Internet connection.
+Starting from the icy plains of Enceladus, where Cassini discovered water beneath the moon’s crust, suggesting signs of life to the peer beneath the thick clouds of Titan, where methane lakes can be seen in the massive crater of Mimas, which in spite of looking like a sci-fi space station, is actually a moon – everything is possible to be Virtually explored & all you need is the Google map and an Internet connection.
 A massive total of 12 new planets & moons, including Pluto and Venus, are accessible now via Google Map.

 This herculean task of assembling the planetary maps of Europa, Ganymede, Rhea, and Mimas was made possible by astronomical artist Björn Jónsson.
 He’s been working with imagery at NASA and the European Space Agency for a very long period.